deployo/deployo.github.io/content/docs/ssh_keys.md

 After you uploaded an already existing private key or generated a new one you have to authorize that key on your server.
 You do this by adding the key to the `authorized_keys` file located in the `.ssh` folder in your home folder.
 A convenient bash command is displayed next to every private key that allows you to do this easily.
 The necessary steps are:

-* genereate or upload a privat key
+* generate or upload a private key
 * click `Show keys` button to display the keys for the selected server
-* bllow the `Command` label there is a bash command
+* bellow the `Command` label there is a bash command
 * copy that command
 * open your terminal and paste the command into it
 * hit `ENTER`
 * you will be prompted to enter a password of the configured user for the server
-* enter the pasword and hit `ENTER`
+* enter the password and hit `ENTER`
-* your SSH keys should now be authprized and Deployo will now use them every time it connects to the server
+* your SSH keys should now be authorized and Deployo will now use them every time it connects to the server

 Example of the command: